Battle of Sluys: Battle

 The battle resembled a land engagement at sea.
-Two opposing ships would be lashed together and the men-at-arms would then engage in hand-to-hand fighting while supporting troops fired arrows or bolts.
+Two opposing ships would be lashed together and the men-at-arms would then engage in hand-to-hand fighting while supporting troops shot arrows or bolts.
 As the battle progressed Béhuchet's tactic of chaining his ships together proved disastrous for the French, as it allowed the English to attack single ships or small groups of ships with overwhelming force while the rest of the French were immobilised.
 The greater number of fighting men in the English ships, especially archers, also told.
 A London longbowman reported that the English arrows were "like hail in winter".
 Many French ships were boarded and captured after fierce fighting.
 Barbavera had refused to tie his highly manoeuvrable galleys in with the French ships and they managed to board and capture two English ships.
 Several English noblewomen were killed when their ship was either boarded or sunk.
 As it became clear that the battle was going the way of the English, their Flemish allies sallied from the nearby ports and fell upon the French rear.
 In a letter to his son, Edward said the French "made a most noble defence all that day and the night after".

 Late at night the French rear line attempted to break out.
 Apart from the galleys only 17 other French ships escaped.
 The English captured 166 French merchant ships.
 The remaining 24 ships of the French fleet were sunk or burnt.
 Few, if any, prisoners were taken and the water was thick with blood and corpses.
 French losses were between 16,000 and 20,000 killed, a high proportion of these by drowning.
 The two French commanders were both captured and Béhuchet was hanged from the mast of his own ship, while Quiéret was beheaded, in vengeance for the massacre they had overseen at Arnemuiden two years earlier and for their raids on the English coast.
 Frenchmen who managed to swim ashore were clubbed to death by Flemish spectators.
 Only four English knights were killed, along with a larger number of other English combatants; chroniclers of the time estimated 400–600.
 The English joked that if the fish in Sluys harbour could speak, it would be in French, from the feast of French bodies they had dined on.
 For days the tides washed up bodies.
-Edward was wounded in the thigh by either an arrow or a bolt.
+Edward was wounded in the thigh by either an arrow or a crossbow bolt.
 Sumption summarises: "The French had suffered a naval catastrophe on a scale unequalled until modern times".